Dancing on the rooftops as lockdown concert lifts spirits in Albania

-DURRES, Albania, April 8 (Reuters) - As singing boomed among the apartment buildings of Albania’s seaside town of Durres, families took to their wrought-iron balconies, clapped in the windows and danced on the rooftops.
+DURRES, Albania (Reuters) - As singing boomed among the apartment buildings of Albania’s seaside town of Durres, families took to their wrought-iron balconies, clapped in the windows and danced on the rooftops.

 The group of singers serenading the port of Durres are among the only people in Albania given special dispensation to venture outside during lockdown hours.